annuhuss/OOP-Interface-Trait-Abstract/README.md

 <p>
 <i>
-A <strong>Trait</strong> is the tool that is introduced in PHP to resolve the limitation of single inheritance and to give a flavor of multiple inheritance.
+According to the PHP documentation, <strong>Trait</strong> are a mechanism for code reuse in single inheritance languages such as PHP.
+Purposely,Traits are introduced in PHP language to resolve the limitation of single inheritance and to give a flavor of multiple inheritance.
 Unlike other OOP languages, PHP does not support the concept of multiple inheritance.
-To be precise, in PHP, a child class can not be derived from more than one parent classes.
-Consequently, Trait is the mechanism that come to play an important role in PHP to get rid of the situation.
-Basically, a Trait is defined by the use of <strong>trait</strong> keyword and it is inserted within a class by the use of <strong>use</strong> keyword.
-Nevertheless, a Trait can not be instantiated during it’s life time.
-Last but not least, a Trait can define both properties and methods, but it can not define constants.
+To be precise, in PHP a child class can not be derived from more than one parent classes.
+Consequently, Traits are the strategy for playing an important role in PHP to get rid of the situation.
+Basically, a Trait can be defined by the use of <strong>trait</strong> keyword and it can be inserted within a class by the use of <strong>use</strong> keyword.
+Nevertheless, Traits can not be instantiated by their own during their life time.
+Last but not least, Traits can define both properties and methods, but they can not define constants.
 </i>
 </p>